Military Grade Data Wipe or DOD Wipe Standards

 In this article:

-1. Why So many Military Grade Data Wipe Methods
+- Why So Many Military Grade Data Wipe Methods

 How to Clean Disk with Military Grade Standards?